Breaking 3:50

 I gave myself one week to recover from flying over to London, and then picked up only one bag and flew to Oslo, Norway.

-The Dream Mile is probably the highlight of the European season for any Miler, as the world record as been set here twice, including last year’s incredible 3:46.32.
+The Dream Mile is probably the highlight of the European season for any Miler, as the world record as been set here twice, including last year’s incredible 3:46.32 by Steve Cram of Great Britain.
 Bislett Stadium in Oslo has a mystique about it.
-The stadium holds 18,000 people, relatively small compared to a USA football arena.
+The stadium holds 18,000 people, relatively small compared to a USA football stadium.

 The stands are within one foot of the outside lane of the track, and in the backstretch, they have only six lanes, feeling like the crowd is right on top of you.
 A spectator can actually reach out and touch a competitor as they run in this outside lane.